sumedh-hiwale/jenkins-war-deployment-to-tomcat/README.md

-# 🚀 Jenkins WAR Deployment to Tomcat using Jenkins Agent
+# 🚀 Jenkins WAR Deployment to Tomcat Using Jenkins Agent

 ## 📌 Project Overview

-This project demonstrates how to build a Java WAR application using Jenkins and deploy it to an Apache Tomcat server running on a Jenkins Agent (Linux Slave).
+This project demonstrates how to build and deploy a Java WAR application on Apache Tomcat using Jenkins Master-Agent Architecture.
+Jenkins Server triggers the build, Maven generates the WAR file on Jenkins Agent, and the Deploy to Container Plugin deploys the application to Tomcat automatically.

 ---